-Digital images of plants, plant problems and mushrooms can be very useful for diagnosis and identification.
+Digital images of plant problems symptoms and mushrooms (causing rots on woody plants) can be very useful for diagnosis and identification.
 Digital pictures are free and easy to submit.
 We do not provide diagnosis or identification on an image only because it is not feasible in most cases to make even a good guess, but we will accept images in order to assist in determining what type of sample is most appropriate.
 Here are tips to help send better pictures.

 - Make sure the lighting is right.
 This may mean trying different angles and locations.